Butafenacil

 Butafenacil is the ISO common name for an organic compound of the pyrimidinedione chemical class used as an herbicide.
 It acts by inhibiting the enzyme protoporphyrinogen oxidase to control broadleaf and some grass weeds in crops including cereals and canola.

 History

-In 1985, chemists at the Dr R. Maag subsidiary of Hoffmann-La Roche filed patents to uracil derivatives which had herbicidal activity.
+In 1985, chemists at the Dr. R. Maag subsidiary of Hoffmann-La Roche filed patents for uracil derivatives which had herbicidal activity.
 In 1990 the agrochemical interests of Maag were sold to Ciba-Geigy and work continued to optimise this area of biological activity.
 By 1993 a patent claiming specific ester derivatives including butafenacil was published.
-This was developed for market under the code number CGA276854 and launched in 2001.
+This was developed for the market under the code number CGA276854 and launched in 2001.

 By that time, further mergers in the industry meant that the product was supplied by Syngenta with brand names including B Power.

 Synthesis

 As described in the Ciba-Geigy patent, the key step in the preparation of butafenacil involved the reaction between a phenyl isocyanate and an amine.
 Ethyl 2-chloro-5-isocyanato-benzoate and ethyl 3-amino-4,4,4-trifluorocrotonate were reacted in the presence of a base to form a substituted urea intermediate which was cyclised to the pyrimidinedione, as shown.
 Further standard chemical transformations generated the final product.